ibm-js/deliteful/docs/list/PageableList.md

 When a pageable list loads and displays a new page of data, it makes sure not to display more pages than the maximum number of pages allowed by unloading some other pages.

-Here is an example that illustrates the unloading mechanism, using a pageable list on a store of 1000 items, with a page length of 50 and a maximum number of 2 pages displayed at the same time:
+Here is an example that illustrates the unloading mechanism, using a pageable list on a source of 1000 items, with a page length of 50 and a maximum number of 2 pages displayed at the same time:

-1. Initially, the list loads and displays the 50 first items of the store (index 0 to 49), and creates a user control to load the following page;
+1. Initially, the list loads and displays the 50 first items of the source (index 0 to 49), and creates a user control to load the following page;
-1. When the user control is activated, the following 50 items (index 50 to 99) are loaded from the store and appended to the list (the list now displays the 100 first items from the store);
+1. When the user control is activated, the following 50 items (index 50 to 99) are loaded from the source and appended to the list (the list now displays the 100 first items from the source);
 1. When the user control is activated once again:
-    1. the following 50 items (index 100 to 149) are loaded from the store and appended to the list;
+	1. the following 50 items (index 100 to 149) are loaded from the source and appended to the list;
 	1. the first page of items (index 0 to 49) is removed from the DOM, and a user control is created to load the previous page.

 If the `maxPages` property is set to 0 or less, there is no maximum number of pages (pages are never unloaded).